ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 inform the client that:

 - it has only 100 request left;
-- the window will reset in 10 hours.
+- the window will reset in 10 hours;
+- the `expiring-limit` is 5000.

 ~~~
 Request: